ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

     - The `replicas` section allows you to handle the number of replicas you want for deployments, overriding whatever number is already set in their base declaration.
 In this case you only have one deployment listed, and the value put here is the same as the one set in the `cache-valkey` deployment definition.

-    - The `images` block gives you a handy way of changing the images specified within deployments, particularly useful for when you want to upgrade to newer minor versions without changing anything else from the deployment declaration.
+    - The `images` block gives you a handy way of changing the images specified within the `StatefulSet` resource, particularly useful for when you want to upgrade to newer minor versions without changing anything else from the deployment declaration.

     - There are two details to notice about the `configMapGenerator` and `secretGenerator`:

-      - In the `cache-valkey`'s definition, the file `secrets/valkey.pwd` is renamed to `valkey-password`, which is the key expected within the `cache-valkey` deployment definition.
+      - The `cache-valkey-exporter-user` turns the values declared in the `secrets/default_user_env.properties` into environment variables that can be loaded in any container that invokes this secret.

       - None of these generator blocks have the `disableNameSuffixHash` option enabled, because the name of the resources they generate is only used in standard Kubernetes parameters that are recognized by Kustomize.